 Prep: Cook: Serves:

-To mark International Women’s Day, we share the highlights of our Women and Parkinson’s campaign – from accounts of how pregnancy and menopause can affect Parkinson’s symptoms, to a look at the ‘data gap’ in research into gender differences
+Ahead of International Women’s Day, we share the highlights of our Women and Parkinson’s campaign – from eye-opening accounts of how menstruation, pregnancy and menopause can affect symptoms to a look at whether the coronavirus pandemic has disproportionately affected women with the condition

 UK campaigner and blogger Omotola Thomas, who was diagnosed at the age of 35, shared the impact menstruation has on her Parkinson’s.
 By monitoring her Parkinson’s symptoms over a month, Omotola noticed a pattern: her Parkinson’s medication was less effective on the days before and during her period.